NourhanSaeed707/Data-Structure-algo/Heap Explanation/Heap-explanation.md

 ## Note:
 - Heap Property: Heap tree can't have both Min Heap and Max Heap if tree has both of (Min heap, MaxHeap) that mean it doesn't heap property

+# Heap Operations:
+- Some of the important operations performed on a heap are described below along with their algorithms.
+## Heapify
+- Heapify is the process of creating a heap data structure from a binary tree.
+It is used to create a Min-Heap or a Max-Heap.